 Many of them feel that -by sharing their expertise- they will be accused of sitting on fat pile of untraceable e-cash, and then threatened or extorted or audited or worse.

 Finally, recognizing that Satoshi’s purpose is incompatible with the purpose of large banks, any knowledgeable Bitcoiner would feel uncomfortable talking to bankers…out of sheer politeness.
 Meeting with banks would be analogous to meeting their wife’s ex-boyfriends.

 Unfortunately, there’s a strong element of overlap between “knowledgeable about the space” and “conflict of interest in the promotion of Bitcoin”.
 This overlap tempts “blockchain-newbies” to write off the “blockchain-experts” as biased.

-Hence, Blockchain scammers can shield themselves from this simple fact: the people who have been working on Blockchain the longest (the Bitcoin developers) have already explored all of the good ideas.
-They do this by accusing their expert critics as “biased” or “self-interested”.
+Hence, Blockchain scammers can shield themselves from a simple fact: the people who have been working on Blockchain the longest (the Bitcoin developers) have already explored all of the good ideas.
+Scammers construct this shield by accusing their expert critics as “biased” or “self-interested”.

 However, the reality is very simple: